ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

     The Legacy Bridge integration does not have the same performance, scalability or integrated experience as a pure Platform setup.
 Like on eZ Publish Platform 5.x there are known edge cases where, for instance, cache or search index won't always be immediately updated across the two systems using the bridge.
 This is one of the many reasons why we recommend a pure Platform setup where that is possible.

-###### 2.5.1 Setup symlinks for legacy folders (QA: IGNORE THIS FOR NOW, WILL ADD THIS BEFORE LAST PASS)
+###### 2.5.1 Setup symlinks for legacy folders

-As eZ Publish legacy is installed via composer, we need to take care about placing some files outside it's generated `ezpublish_legacy/` folder, and for instance use symlink to place them inside on install.
+As eZ Publish legacy is installed via composer, we need to take care about placing some files outside it's generated `<new-ez-root>/ezpublish_legacy/` folder, and for instance use symlink to place them inside on install.

-1. For your your versioned files for legacy _(design/settings/extension/..)_, It's a bit up to you how you orginize this, however one way of doing it is to place your files only relevant to this install in `src/legacy_files/\*`.
+1. For design & settings files that you'd typically would want to version in GIT, you can now take advantage of Legacy Bridges bultin symlink convention for this.
+So as installation already hinted about, you can generate structure and setup symlinks using `app/console ezpublish:legacy:symlink -c`, this will create folders you can use below in `<new-ez-root>/src/legacy_files/`.

-2. Same goes for `var/<site>/storage` folder, however as this is typically not versioned in git, amke sure to mark folder you create for this as ignored by git once the folder and corresponding `.keep` file has been added to your checkout.
+2. Same goes for `<new-ez-root>/ezpublish_legacy/var/[<site>/]storage` folder, however as this is typically not versioned in git it's no predefined convention for this.
+If you create a folder within your project structure for symlinking into this folder, as opposed to a mount somwhere else, just make sure to mark folder you create for this as ignored by git once the folder and corresponding `.keep` file has been added to your checkout.
+Example below will assume `<new-ez-root>/src/legacy_files/storage` was created for this purpose, if you opt for something else just adjust instructions.

-3. [Optional] Automation of symlink setup: _<TODO: Add once there is a script in legacy bridge for this>_

 ###### 2.5.2 Upgrade the legacy distribution files

 The easiest way to upgrade the distribution files is to copy the directories that contain site-specific files from the existing 5.4 installation into "/<ezplatform>/ezpublish_legacy".
 Make sure you copy the following directories:
+- `<old-ez-root>/ezpublish_legacy/design/<your_designs>` => `<new-ez-root>/src/legacy_files/design/<your_designs>`
-- ezpublish_legacy/design/<your_designs> (_do NOT include built-in designs: admin, base, standard or admin2)_
+  - _Do NOT include built-in designs: admin, base, standard or admin2_
+- `<old-ez-root>/ezpublish_legacy/design/<your_designs>` => `<new-ez-root>/src/legacy_files/design/<your_designs>`
+- `<old-ez-root>/ezpublish_legacy/settings/siteaccess/<your_siteaccesses>` => `<new-ez-root>/src/legacy_files/settings/siteaccess/<your_siteaccesses>`
+- `<old-ez-root>/ezpublish_legacy/settings/override/*` => `<new-ez-root>/src/legacy_files/settings/override/*`
+- Other folders to move over _(or potentially setup symlinks for)_ if applicable:
   - ezpublish_legacy/var/storage/packages
-- ezpublish_legacy/settings/siteaccess/<your_siteaccesses>
-- ezpublish_legacy/settings/override/*
   - ezpublish_legacy/extension/* _(do NOT include the built-in / composer provided ones, like: ezflow, ezjscore, ezoe, ezodf, ezie, - ezmultiupload, ezmbpaex, ez_network, ezprestapiprovider, ezscriptmonitor, ezsi, ezfind)_
-- ezpublish_legacy/config.php & ezpublish_legacy/config.cluster.php _(if applicable)_
+  - ezpublish_legacy/config.php & ezpublish_legacy/config.cluster.php

 !!! note